 On a more futuristic note, a complete zero physical contact option for elevators is underway to become mainstream.

 Schindler has developed touchless call and service buttons called CleanCall that utilise sensors to minimise the chance of physically touching any elevator buttons.
-Therefore, instead of pushing each button to select the desired floor, guests simply place their finger 3 centimetres away from the button surface, the sensor detects movement and activates the cabin3.
+Therefore, instead of pushing each button to select the desired floor, guests simply place their finger 3 centimetres away from the button surface, and the sensor detects movement and activates the cabin3.

 Fujitec also developed similar solutions that leverage sensor technology for floor selection, and Optex created a switch for contactless door opening and closing4.